 Audio recordings from April 24, 1957 Public Hearing – West End

 Urban Renewal Acquisition Appraisals and Property Files (1957–approximately 1970)

-Within the organization, the Archives is accountable to the Director of Compliance and the Executive/Director Secretary.
-For more information or to make an appointment, please contact Nathanial Smith, BPDA Records Manager and Archivist.
+Within the organization, the Archives is accountable to the Director of Compliance and the Executive Director/Secretary.
+For more information or to make an appointment, please contact Ruth Edele, BPDA Assistant Archivist & Records Manager.
 To request active records, please fill out the Public Records Request form.